davemcg/mac_setup/README.md

     - Set keyboard repeat to max speed
     - Set keyboard delay to min wait
     - Use function keys as function keys (need to Hold "Fn" to get "special" functions
+    - Set Spotlight shortcut to option - space (use command - space for Quicksilver)
+    - Shorcuts -> click on "Use keyboard navigation to move focus..."
   - Trackpad
     - Tap to click on trackpad
   - General